rreichel86/quadtree/README.md

-# A Quadtree based finite element mesh generator to dsicretize two-dimensional heterogeneous solids
+# A Quadtree based finite element mesh generator to discretize two-dimensional heterogeneous solids

 ## Table of contents